Julian Marsham, 8th Earl of Romney

 Julian Charles Marsham, 8th Earl of Romney (born 1948, of Gayton Hall), is an English peer.

 Biography

-Lord Romney is the son of Colonel Peter William Marsham (only son of Dame Joan Marsham) and a grandson of the 4th Earl of Romney and his wife, Hersey Coke, granddaughter of Thomas Coke, 2nd Earl of Leicester.
+Lord Romney is the son of Colonel Peter William Marsham (only son of Dame Joan Marsham) and a great grandson of the 4th Earl of Romney and his wife, Hersey Coke, granddaughter of Thomas Coke, 2nd Earl of Leicester.

 He was educated at Eton and became a land agent and farmer.

 In 2007, Lord Romney served as High Sheriff of Norfolk.

 Marriage and children

 In 1975, Romney married Catriona Ann Stewart, the daughter of Robert Christie Stewart, by whom he has two sons and one daughter: